varigence/docs/bimlflex/support/index.md

 This section details the support process and describes how installed versions can be verified.

-BimlFlex support is provided through our dedicated support email address:[support@bimlflex.com](mailto:support@bimlflex.com).
+BimlFlex support is provided through our dedicated support email address: [support@bimlflex.com](mailto:support@bimlflex.com).

 ## Creating a Support Request